Pickleball IQ · Animated breakdown

 The pickleball court has three functional zones, each one with a different cost and reward.
 Most rec players spend most of their points in the wrong zone, which is why most rec points are lost before they really begin.

-Red zone (baseline)
+Red zone (transition)

-Yellow zone (transition)
+Yellow zone (kitchen / NVZ)

 The takeaway